Curriculum: Associate of Applied Business in Business Management Technology

 Sample Curriculum

-A customized curriculum map for the AAB in Business Management Technology program is available to fit your schedule and pace.
-Part-time and full-time options are available to all students.
-For the convenience of our online students, we offer multiple (6) start dates per year – twice in the spring, summer and fall.
+A customized curriculum map for the AAB BMT program is available to fit the unique schedule and desired pace of each student.
+Part-time and full-time options are available, and we offer multiple (6) start dates per year – two in the spring, two in the summer and two in the fall.

 Course Title / Description Credit